yongyongsheng/ubuntu18apache20php72mssql/readme.md

 -------------

-#### REQUIRED FILES:
+##### REQUIRED FILES:
 - Main dockerfile configuration (./Dockerfile & ./docker/vhost.conf & prod.env)
 - Development docker configuration (./docker-compose.yml & ./docker/dev.dockerfile)

-#### How it works
+##### How it works

-1. Pull the pre-compiled image from Docker Hub (ys87/ubuntu18apache20php72mssql).
+1. Pull the pre-compiled image from Docker Hub.
-2. Continue building container as in Dockerfile
+2. Continue building container according to content in Dockerfile.

+This project was build for Laravel connecting to MSSQL DB.
+The base image is provided here.
+This project was prepared with development mode with docker-compose.
+Any changes to Dockerfile should be applied to docker/dev.dockerfile or vice-versa.

 ##### DEVELOPMENT MODE: